lexik/LexikTranslationBundle/README.md

 Overview
 ========

-This Symfony2 bundle allows you to:
+This Symfony bundle allows you to:

 * import translation files content into the database and provide a GUI to edit translations.
 * export translations from the database into files.